AutoMQ/openmessaging-benchmark/driver-automq/deploy/README.md

 ### Run Ansible Playbook

-Once the Terraform installation is complete, you can run the Ansible playbook to install the necessary software and start the **AutoMQ for Apache Kafka**:
+Once the Terraform installation is complete, you can run the Ansible playbook to install the necessary software and start the **AutoMQ**:

 ```bash
 ansible-playbook deploy.yaml -i terraform-{aws,alicloud}/hosts.ini